 After the district court and Ninth Circuit issued their rulings in Fyock, new research on LCM restrictions and their potential to reduce gun violence became available.
-This important work includes Dr. Klarevas's study of high-fatality mass shootings, investigations showing that LCMs are still being recovered in large numbers in a state with a "grandfathering" loophole, and a survey of historical gun laws demonstrating the ubiquity of early twentieth-century laws prohibiting particularly dangerous weapons.
-In addition to confirming that California's LCM ban, like Sunnyvale's, passes intermediate scrutiny, this new research also suggests that, in fact, the Second Amendment does not protect private possession of LCMs.
+This important work includes Dr. Klarevas's study of high-fatality mass shootings, described above, 29 investigations showing that LCMs are still being recovered in large numbers in a state with a "grandfathering" loophole, 30 and a survey of historical gun laws demonstrating the ubiquity of early twentieth-century laws prohibiting particularly dangerous weapons.
+31 In addition to confirming that California's LCM ban, like Sunnyvale's, easily survives intermediate scrutiny, this new research also suggests that, in fact, the Second Amendment does not protect civilian possession of LCMs.